hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-controller.md

-Now that we have a CRD to work with, this next step focuses on the controller to manage these _At_ resources.
+Now that we have a CRD to work with, this step focuses on the controller to manage these `At` resources.

-Click on this `example/controllers/at_controller.go`{{open}} file to open it in the editor.
+Click `example/controllers/at_controller.go`{{open}} to open it in the editor.
 There are Kuberbuilder markers that define the access control (RBAC) for the CRD, however, this controller will need permission for Pods as well.

 ## Add Imports

-This step will be adding some code so replace the whole import block at the top to support the additional code.
+In this step, we will be adding some code to replace the whole import block at the top to support the additional code:

 ```go
 import (